planet-lia/lia-docs/content/game-rules.md

 * Height: 99 map units

 ## Worker units
-Each worker unit has 100 health points and starts with 3 bullets.
+Each worker unit has 100 health.
 After it has been hit by a bullet it takes 8s for it to start regenerating its health with a speed of 8 health points per second.
-The location (x, y) of the unit points to it's center.
+The location (x, y) of the unit points to it's center (the same goes for warrior units).
 Worker units can't shoot but can move backwards and forwards.

 * Size: 2 map units